luxfi/monitoring/README.md

+# monitoring
-This repo contains tooling for monitoring Avalanche nodes.
+This repo contains tooling for monitoring Lux nodes.